LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`import boto3`**: Imports the **`boto3`** library, which is used to interact with AWS services via Python.
 - **`boto3.client('ec2')`**: Initializes a client for the EC2 service, allowing us to make requests to EC2, such as querying regions, starting instances, etc.
-- **`ec2.describe_regions()`**: This method queries the EC2 service to retrieve a list of available AWS regions.
+- **`ec2.describe_regions()`**: Queries the EC2 service to retrieve a list of available AWS regions.
 It returns the data in JSON format.
-- **`print(response)`**: Outputs the result, which contains details about the available regions, in a JSON structure.
+- **`print(response)`**: Outputs the result, which contains details about the available regions.

 This code verifies that our Python environment is correctly set up and able to interact with AWS services via `boto3`.

 ![Python Region Response](http://127.0.0.1/assets/lab1-12.png)

 ### 3. Write a Python Script

-Now we create a Python script to wrap these lines into a single file and format the response into a structured table.
-The Python script is located in `~\cits5503\lab1` on our Ubuntu machine.
+Now we create a Python script to wrap these commands into a single file.
+We should also format the response into a structured table.
+The Python script is located in `~\lab1` folder on our Ubuntu machine.

 #### (1) Install Dependencies
 We use the `pandas` library to convert un-tabulated data into a structured table.
 To install this additional dependency, run the following command: